Get A No-Closing-Cost Mortgage And A Low Rate, Too

 The upside to wrapping closing costs into the new loan is that you get a lower interest rate than if you were to raise your rate to pay for costs.

 The downside is that you lose home equity when you include closing costs in your refinance loan.
 In addition, because the costs are being financed, you’ll pay interest on them.

 Mortgage rates are low enough for consumers to get most or all their costs paid for, and still obtain a very low rate.

 Get a rate quote, and request multiple scenarios, from paying your full closing costs upfront to having the lender cover them all.
-Quotes take only minutes, and you can get started now.Click to see today's rates (Sep 24th, 2017)
+Quotes take only minutes, and you can get started now.Verify your no closing cost mortgage eligibility (Nov 23rd, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.